Oil prices rise amid US tariff threat but still set for weekly loss

-However, for the month of January Brent is set to gain 3.6 per cent, its best months since June, and WTI is set to climb 2 per cent.
+However, for the month of January, Brent is set to gain 3.8 per cent, its best month since June, and WTI is poised to climb 2.3 per cent.

+"Crude oil prices declined this week due to increasing fears surrounding Trump's tariffs, which are expected to hinder global economic growth," said Priyanka Sachdeva, senior market analyst at Phillip Nova.

+Investors are contemplating the likelihood of U.S. tariffs alongside a flurry of executive orders and policy announcements, ANZ Bank analyst Daniel Hynes said.

 Trump has threatened to impose a 25 per cent tariff as early as Saturday on Canadian and Mexican exports to the United States if those two countries do not end shipments of fentanyl across U.S. borders.